fkaduk/kobodeck/README.md

 - Already downloaded articles are never re-downloaded, even if the local file is corrupted or unreadable.
 To force a re-download, delete the file from `.adds/kobodeck/` manually.
-- Removing an article from the favourite collection on device does not un-favourite it in Readeck — favouriting is one-way (kobodeck never sends `is_marked: false`).
 - Un-archiving an article in Readeck does not restore it to the device, because the local file already exists and re-downloads are never triggered.